 LLADD manages memory on behalf of the application and prevents pages from being stolen prematurely.
-Although LLADD uses the STEAL policy and may write buffer pages to disk before transaction commit, it still must make sure that the undo log entries have been forced to disk before the page is written to disk.
-Therefore, operations must inform the buffer manager when they write to a page, and update the LSN of the page.
-This is handled automatically by many of the write methods provided to operation implementors (such as writeRecord()), but the low-level page manipulation calls (which allow byte-level page manipulation) leave it to their callers to update the page metadata appropriately.
+Although LLADD uses the STEAL policy and may write bu er pages to disk before transaction commit, it still must make sure that the UNDO log entries have been forced to disk before the page is written to disk.
+Therefore, operations must inform the bu er manager when they write to a page, and update the LSN of the page.
+This is handled automatically by the write methods that LLADD provides to operation implementors (such as writeRecord()).
+However, it is also possible to create your own low-level page manipulation routines, in which case these routines must follow the protocol.